Spiritual directors are ethically bound to confidentiality.

 This ensures that you (the directee) feel safe and are able to share your deepest feelings and most important life experiences.
 There are, however, some important exceptions to keep in mind.

-- As spiritual director, a novice of a religious community, and a trained peer support specialist, I am required by law to report any and all suspected child abuse, dependent adult or elder abuse.
+- As spiritual director, a vowed Sister in a religious community, and a trained peer support specialist, I am required by law to report any and all suspected child abuse, dependent adult or elder abuse.
 Under state law, I must notify the appropriate authorities immediately if and when I suspect a minor, dependent or elder is being abused.

 - If a directee is threatening serious bodily harm to another person or persons, I must notify the police and the intended victim.